kailash-manasarovar/statement/docs/timeline/2026/june.md

 - I'm starting to realize that being homeless, not being able to settle and work because of sedated rape-porn stardom, not having any support at all from anyone, and finding out exactly how much my family and the porn-loving world itself despises me, and for how long, is unsurprisingly taking a toll on my health and wellbeing.
 - (UPDATE: I haven't been this healthy in years since being by the mountain.
 FACTS!!!)
+- I think I wrote the first line when I got to Bali and started writing again after the events in China which included being poisoned by something so toxic, they all thought I was going to die.
+- I am starting to get really suspicious.
-- You'd think that mass stalking by security services might prompt them to help me out.
+- You'd think that mass stalking by security services might have prompted them to help me out.
 - But no, and this is getting weird now.
 - What are their intentions?
+- It's inexplicable to me.
 - Being allowed to roam relatively freely in the world means anyone can have a pop at murdering me, or other sinister activities they may think justifiable given my inability to die from poisoning.
 - It seems to me that given the amount of times I have survived poisoning now, seven I'm told but I think it's more, criminal gangs and international security services feel like trying to kill me by poison is a valid *challenge*.
 - Well, just STOP IT.
 I'm not asking.
 - They don't listen.
 - They think they know how to trick me with playing games around who I trust and who, they think, I don't trust.
+- Oh and my view is that regardless if a person survives a murder attempt, the crime has been done and there should be repercussions, especially considering they're STILL at it in Cauterets in September 2026.

 ### Kailash team - who dun it